EZ80 guide scope on a VX mount—short focal length guidescope setup

 Flexure

 A longer, heavier guidescope introduces more flexure.
 As the mount slews, the guide scope shifts slightly relative to the imaging scope.
-This differential flexure appears as a guiding error — the guide camera thinks the star has moved, sends a correction, and the imaging scope's actual pointing drifts.
+This differential flexure appears as a guiding error: the guide camera thinks the star has moved, sends a correction, and the imaging scope's actual pointing drifts.
 The longer and heavier the guidescope, the worse this problem becomes.
+Differential flexure is not the only culprit, either—wandering mirrors and weak focusers can introduce the same kind of relative motion between the guiding optical system and the imaging one.
+If you cannot tame your optical setup, the only real fallback is an off-axis guider, though that is a hard way to go.

 Atmospheric seeing